The term ecosystem was first used in 1935, by British ecologist Arthur Tansley.

 - Natural– forests, ponds, and lakes.

-- biotic components -comprising living including plants and animals.Ex – trees, humans, another living organism.
+- biotic components -comprising living including plants, animals, and decomposers.
+Examples – are trees, humans, and other living organisms.

 - abiotic components– comprising physical factors like temperature, rainfall, wind, soil, and minerals

-Biotic components of living organisms having several categories-
+Biotic components of living organisms have several categories:

 Producers – All green plants and certain bacteria which produce food by photosynthesis come under this category and are called the producers.

-Consumers– Those organisms which consume the food produced directly or indirectly by the producer or feeding on other consumers are termed as the consumers.
+Consumers– Those organisms which consume the food produced directly or indirectly by the producer or feed on other consumers are termed the consumers.

 Consumers can be classified as –

 Herbivores- Herbivores are animals having plants as a source of food.
-For ex- deer, koalas.
+For ex- deer, and koalas.

 Carnivores– A carnivore is an organism that predates and mostly eats meat, or the flesh of animals.